DiazD/redux-experiment/README.md

 // or if you create a wrapper around actionCreators it could turn into const updateList = createAction("UPDATE_LIST");

+// sample reducer of how it would handle it

+...
+switch(action.type) {
+  case UPDATE_LIST: {
+    state.users = action.payload;
+    state.loading = false;
+  }
+}
+...
 ```

 `updateList` doesn't really tell me that it's going to update some loading state.
 It's obviously a terrible name but we could make it better by calling it `updateUsersList`.
 However this tells what what resource we're updating, great, but it doesn't tell us what other effects are happening.

 ### Small Solution
-This repo explores a way to reduce boilerplate by making `actionCreators` more declaritive and removing the need to write `reducers`.
+This repo explores a way to reduce boilerplate by making `actionCreators` more declaritive and removing the need to write `reducers`(the switch statement type).
 The main idea is that we want `actionCreators` to describe how it will affect our state and `reducers` turning into generic reducing functions.

 Here's a little preview of how it would look like: